The Nature Place Day Camp

 For children ages 4-16

 Welcome to our new and returning camp families!
-Our early bird enrollment is available up through October 1st.
-You may choose to enroll your child(ren) for five or six weeks via our early bird enrollment.
-Regularly priced enrollment and enrollment for fewer weeks will be possible after October 1st.
+You may choose to enroll your child(ren) for four, five, or six weeks.
+Enrollment for two or three weeks or non-consecutive weeks is also available, preceded by a conversation with our office.
 Tuition prices can be found in our enrollment forms.
 Enrollment forms differ based on location, so be sure to view and download the proper form!
 We will be closed on Friday, July 3, 2015.

 Farm and Garden Days